Harris Tapper is committed to making cherished pieces that sustain a long lifetime in a women’s wardrobe.

 All of our suppliers are required to sign our Code of Conduct, based off the ETI (Ethical Trading Initiative) global code of conduct, ensuring all practices adhere to global ethical standards set by the ETI.

-Three out of our five suppliers have Sedex and BSCI Certifications, a global trade audit.
-Another supplier is in the process of undergoing Sedex auditing.
+Four out of our five suppliers have Sedex and BSCI Certifications, a global trade audit.
 The final supplier is based in New Zealand and is 10 minutes from our studio, so we have high visibility of working conditions and we visit often.

 We believe in a long-term sustainable business model and have goals to try to find a balance between environmentally friendly practices and sustainable business planning.